 Or feel free to get in touch by email email@example.com or mobile 07779 646 976

-Speaking & facilitating workshops on the impostor phenomenon / imposter syndrome, confidence and presentation skills.
+Speaking and facilitating workshops on the impostor phenomenon / imposter syndrome, confidence and presentation skills.
+Both in-person and online.

 For courses, workshops and coaching that help banish the imposter, build confidence, and ensure effective communication, contact Kate Atkin, inspirational speaker, facilitator and author.